TobiasViskum/lectio-api/README.md

 <small>Developed by Tobias T. Viskum</small>

 <small><i>NOTE: Nothing sent to this API will be stored, but you'll always have the opportunity to clone this repository and host the API yourself</i></small>
+<i>A major change in the API will happen in the near future, which will also make it much more stable!</i>

 ## How to use this API?